Iadvd/RetrocomputingZXSpectrum/GameExamples/MoonAndThePirates/README.md

 # Technical details:

-Game concept: Iadvd (inspired on the graphic ideas of great games like Booty, Dizzy's Treasure Island, Sid Meier's Pirates!, The Secret of Monkey Island and PatMoritaTeam's Black & White).
+Game concept: Iadvd (inspired by the graphic ideas of great games like Booty, Dizzy's Treasure Island, Sid Meier's Pirates!, The Secret of Monkey Island and PatMoritaTeam's Black & White).

 Loading and Title Screens: Iadvd.